OpenMDAO/OpenMDAO-Framework/docs/user-guide/variables.rst

             print "FCC1 angle of attack = ", self.fcc1.angle_of_attack
             print "FCC2 angle of attack = ", self.fcc2.angle_of_attack

-Here, the container ``FlightCondition`` was defined, containing three variables.
+Here, the class ``FlightCondition`` was defined, containing three variables.
-The component ``AircraftSim`` is also defined with a variable *weight* and two variable containers *fcc1* and *fcc2*.
+The component ``AircraftSim`` is also defined with a variable *weight* and two FlightConditions *fcc1* and *fcc2*.
 We can access weight through ``self.weight``; likewise, we can access the airspeed of the second flight condition through ``self.fcc2.airspeed``.
-We can also add containers to containers.
+In this example we had only one level of nesting in our VariableTree class, but a VariableTree can be added to another VariableTree, so any level of nesting is possible.

 An interesting thing about this example is that we've implemented a data structure with this container and used it to create